samsquire/ideas4/README.md

 I am yet to decide on the syntax for expanding a method n times but I used the * syntax go indicate this.

-# 31. Algebraic materialised view edits and optimisation
+# 31. Algebraic materialised view edits and whole program optimisation

 This is an extension to the [9.
 Query for data structure](https://github.com/samsquire/ideas4/blob/main/README.md#9-query-for-data-structure) and [20.
 Lazy arrange or invariant maintenance](https://github.com/samsquire/ideas4/blob/main/README.md#20-lazy-arrange-or-invariant-maintenance)

-If I have a materialised view based on another materialised view, I can use algebra to decide which view to update first and which to map to what.
+If I have a materialised view based on another materialised view, I can use algebra to decide which view to update first and which to map to what

+We can change computer programs into queries and therefore algebra then optimising queries the same way a database optimises the algebra of a query using a cost based optimiser. if we represent programs as algebra they can be optimised.

+I also want materialised views layered ontop of eachother and the computer decide which one to use for source of truth.

 I can also decide where to insert records based on the views that are used.